iamjatinchauhan/resources-for-developers/README.md

 **[Sitepoint](http://www.sitepoint.com/)**|A hub for web developers to share their passion for building incredible Internet things.
 **[Smashing Magazine](https://www.smashingmagazine.com/)**|Popular web design and development blog, writing about all things coding and designing.
 **[Stack Overflow](https://stackoverflow.com/)**|Stack Overflow is a question and answer site for professional and enthusiast programmers.
 It features questions and answers on a wide range of topics in computer programming.
+**[UX Collective](https://uxdesign.cc/)**|We believe designers are thinkers as much as they are makers.
+Curated stories on UX, Visual & Product Design.
 **[WebDesignerDepot](https://www.webdesignerdepot.com/)**|Web Design Resources for Web Designers.